the-anna-project/annad/doc/concept/connection.md

 This is then the connection path of behaviors.

 At some point, each single CLG needs to decide where to forward its own signal to.

+TODO this is a too complicated description

 Once forwarded, the coordinates of the CLG receiving the forwarded signal are randomly created with some offset.

 The offset of the CLG's coordinates is orientated to the coordinates of the CLG actually being forwarding the signal.
 All newly created connections are persisted within a trial scope in the first place.
 Such trial scope is basically realized by some specific storage prefix